pantos-io/docs/general/compatibility.md

   A node responsible for validating cross-chain transfers on behalf of the users.

 The Service Node interacts with the Pantos protocol to initiate cross-chain transfers.
 In order to do so, the Service Node needs to be compatible with the current version of the Pantos protocol.

+## Compatibility matrix

 The following matrix summarizes the compatibility between the versions of the Pantos protocol and the Service Node.

 | Pantos protocol / Service Node | 1.8.1 |
 | ----| ---- |